Research Paper

 The Fundamental Assumption Gap

-That assumption breaks when the physical layer is compromised.
+None of these assumptions hold when the physical layer is compromised.

+You cannot digitally authenticate an analog signal.
 You cannot encrypt a voltage to verify its accuracy.
+You cannot firewall a wire.

 References